kevinsantana11/toolkit-config/README.md

 * Emacs configuration

 ### Plans for Improvement
+* We will likely see issues with fonts where IBM Plex Mono or Fire Code fonts aren't installed.
 * Generalize all configurations and separate machine specific configurations into separate branches
 * Create automated script that created all necessary soft links